A Guide to the best foods in Andalusia, Southern Spain incl. drinks, tapas and desserts

 The traditional Gazpacho recipe is made of raw vegetables such as garlic, onion, plenty of tomatoes, peppers, and cucumbers.
 Some add bread, others take out the garlic or onion.
 It’s a recipe that really is up to many variations.

-The authentic gazpacho recipe knows many variations by now.
+The classic Andalusian gazpacho recipe knows many variations by now.
 I love to vary the original recipe with strawberries, melon, or mint.
 Each restaurant in Andalusia has its very own recipe of Andalusian cuisine’s star!

 Gazpacho soup is always refreshing and gives you plenty of energy.
 It’s the best you can have during hot summer days.